NHS privatisation: Questions to full Council meetings, autumn and winter 2020/21

-This autumn / winter, prompted by the recent growth in “outsourcing” / aka NHS privatisation, members of KONPNE are putting formal questions to the SEVEN local North East Councils about privatisation in their area.
+Throughout autumn and winter 2020/21 and prompted by the recent growth in “outsourcing” / aka NHS privatisation, members of KONPNE are putting formal questions to the SEVEN local North East Councils about privatisation in their area.

 The “Cumbria and North East Integrated Care System” (ICS) comprises a collaboration between local Councils and local NHS “Clinical Commissioning Groups” (CCGs).
 This ICS determines the future of our health services in the North East.
 Whilst CCGs are taking the lead, on paper it is our elected Councillors who are also jointly responsible for this plan.
 HOWEVER, as CCGs are under instruction from the Government and NHS England, all North East Councillors (especially those sitting on “Health and Wellbeing Boards” and “Health Scrutiny Committees”) provide the only democratic accountability within the local ICS.